Trade directory · Sterling Heights metro · Michigan

 6

-Renew license every 3 years with 21 hours of continuing education and renewal fees to maintain active status
+Renew license every 3 years with LARA, complete required continuing education hours, and maintain current insurance coverage and good standing.

 06/06